tonykhaov/teach-unit-testing/README.md

-### Learn testing in JS and React (workshop)
+### Learn unit testing in JS and React (workshop)

-Hello this is my workshop to teach you how to learn testing (JS & React)
+Hello this is my workshop to teach you how to learn unit testing (JS & React)

 ### Requirements:

-- git clone this project: `git clone https://github.com/tonykhaov/learn-testing-workshop.git`
+- git clone this project
-- go inside the folder: `cd learn-testing-workshop`
+- go inside the folder
 - run `npm install`
 - run `npm run test:watch`
-- from now on you can follow the workshop and you’ll just need to copy and paste the code examples in the `learn-testing-workshop.test.tsx` file.
+- from now on you can follow the workshop and you’ll just need to copy and paste the code examples in the `learn-unit-testing.test.tsx` file.

 ## 1. How to test basic JS functions.